 - 95K+ clicks

 Since 1987, Mountain Rose Herbs has served its loyal customers with the highest quality organic herbs, spices, teas, and more.
-As the brand has grown up, it has invested in affiliate marketing to grow its customer base and stay fresh and relevant throughout the years.
+As the brand has grown, it has invested in affiliate marketing to expand its customer base and stay fresh and relevant.

-The brand’s extremely successful affiliate strategy includes developing genuine relationships with customers, professional herbal educators, and real brand fans, and turning them into affiliates.
-These individuals share Mountain Rose Herbs’ message with their community and authentically promote the products just by showcasing their lifestyle.
+The brand’s incredibly successful affiliate strategy includes developing genuine relationships with customers, professional herbal educators, and real brand fans and turning them into affiliates.
+These individuals share Mountain Rose Herbs’ message with their community and authentically promote the products by showcasing their lifestyle.
 If they drive a sale, they’re paid a 10% commission — incentivizing affiliates to organically post about Mountain Rose Herbs and spread positive word-of-mouth.

 Now, the brand’s affiliate program consists of over 1,400 brand partners, who have driven over 95,000 clicks, more than 900 conversions, and $330,000 (and counting) in revenue for the brand.

 - The winning strategy: A Robust Ambassador Program